JohnCselcuk/Election_Analysis/README.md

 # Election_Analysis

 Hello and welcome!
-Would you like to help me to complete this anaylysis ?
+Would you like to join me to complete this anaylysis ?
 If so, keep reading please... :)

 ## Overview of Election Audit